Lassa fever

 The largest ever study of Lassa fever

-CEPI created and funds Enable, the world’s largest ever study of Lassa fever.
-Over 23,000 participants have taken part across West Africa.
+CEPI created and funds Enable, the world’s largest ever study of Lassa fever set up to give researchers a better picture of the true disease burden.

 Strengthening regional collaborations in affected countries

-Regional and national leadership from Lassa-affected countries are critically important to advance the development of vaccines that protect against the disease.
+Regional leadership is critically important to advance the development of vaccines that protect against the disease.

 CEPI maintains close engagement with institutions including the Economic Community of West African States (ECOWAS) Regional Centre for Surveillance and Disease Control, as well as national public health agencies, such as the Nigeria Centre for Disease Control (NCDC), and Ministries of Health in the most affected countries.

-CEPI is also coordinating the ECOWAS RegECs Project, a collaboration between regulators, ethics committees, and the African Vaccine Regulatory Forum (AVAREF) network to support efficient management of clinical research in West Africa and to create a Lassa disease-related regulatory and ethics network.
+CEPI is also coordinating the ECOWAS RegECs Project, a collaboration between regulators, ethics committees, and the African Vaccine Regulatory Forum (AVAREF) to support efficient management of clinical research in West Africa.

 High quality diagnostic tests are essential both for early pathogen detection to stop an outbreak and as part of the vaccine development process particularly for the optimal design and conduct of clinical trials.